 Floor 3, Susan and John Hess Family Gallery and Theater

-Open to Individual, Dual, and Friend members
+Individual, Dual, and Friend members

 Join us for a figure drawing workshop led by artist and educator Jaqueline Cedar.
 Each class will explore and apply techniques used by artists whose work is on view at the Museum, including Thomas Hart Benton, Jacob Lawrence, Diego Rivera, and others.
 Participants will draw from a live model and sketch in the galleries.
 The February 8 event will focus on The Whitney’s Collection: Selections from 1900 to 1965, and the February 22 event on Vida Americana: Mexican Muralists Remake American Art, 1925–1945.
 Materials will be provided.